Gan-Tu/GoList-v2/README.md

 Quickly browse a collection of links or files with one short URL.

 This is the repository for the second-generation GoList implementation.

+**Demo**

+To create a link, visit https://goli.st.

+To view a demo link, visit https://goli.st/demo